nostrver-se/nostr-php/README.md

 ## Signing an event

-Calculates the id and signs an event.
+Generates the id and signature for an event.
 The 'id' and 'sig' properties are added to the array.

 ```
 $private_key = 'yourprivatekey';